-Helping a family meet an immediate or seasonal need with a small, simple donation brings stability to that family, easing the burden of homelessness and allowing them to focus on more important long-term goals.
-Looking to donate today?
-Here are our most current needs (donations should be in-season, new or in very gently-used condition, and free of holes or stains):
+Helping a family meet an immediate or seasonal need with a small, simple donation helps bring stability, easing the burden of homelessness and allowing the family to focus on more important long-term goals.

-- Grocery store gift cards (Giant, Safeway, Whole Foods, Harris Teeter, and Target)
+- Grocery store gift cards (Safeway, Giant, Harris Teeter, and Target)

 What We Do Not Need